-discussed above), homework assignments, projects, and two exams.
+Grading Coursework is comprised of lab exercises (initiated at lab sessions, discussed above), homework assignments, projects, and two exams.
 Each student's final grade will be computed according to the following formula: lab exercises 20%, homework 20%, project work 20%, exams 20% each.
 What precisely constitutes an A, B, etc. will be determined by the collective performance of the class.
 Having said that, earning 92% assures at least an A-; 82% a B-; 72% a C-; 62% assures a D. We reserve the right to adjust that scale, but we will not adjust any of those thresholds upward (that is, a 92% will not quietly become a B+).

 We know your grades are important to you.
 Nevertheless, when a grader has deducted points on one of your pieces of work, your first response should be to do your best to understand the reason for and the instructional lesson to be learned from that deduction.
 In other words, a deduction is constructive criticism and is therefore an opportunity for you to improve.
-Please try to view it that way.
+Please try to view it that way first and foremost.